featurist/browser-monkey/docs/introduction.md

 ## Features

- - Automatically waits for commands and assertions.
+ - Automatically waits for elements to appear on the page.
- - Create rich DSLs for your page structure.
- - Framework agnostic: works with React, Angular, jQuery, [Hyperdom](https://github.com/featurist/hyperdom) and many many more.
  - Simulates text entry and clicks.
+ - Rich DSLs for your page structure.
  - Promise based.
+ - Framework agnostic.
  - Typescript types.

 ## Example